 LSD (lysergic acid diethylamide) is the most widely used hallucinogenic drug.
 Hallucinogenic drugs cause a person to see vivid images, hear sounds, and feel sensations that seem real but are not.
-LSD is also called acid, doses, hits, Microdot, sugar cubes, tabs, and trips.
+LSD is also called acid, blotter, or dots.
 It is odorless and colorless and has a slightly bitter taste.
 It can be obtained as a colored tablet, clear liquid, or thin square of gelatin (window panes) or on blotter paper.
 Most often, LSD is licked off blotter paper or taken by mouth.
-However, the gelatin and liquid forms can be put in the eyes.
+But the gelatin and liquid forms can be put in the eyes.

 A "bad trip" may contain terrifying thoughts, feelings, and fears.
-In addition, LSD can cause flashbacks, in which the person suddenly relives certain aspects of the experience without having taken the drug.
+Also, LSD can cause flashbacks, in which the person suddenly relives certain aspects of the experience without having taken the drug.
 Flashbacks may occur a few days or more than a year after use of LSD.

 Serious psychiatric conditions can develop after even one use of LSD.
 The cause of these effects is not known.
 The effects include:

 LSD is not considered an addicting drug.
-However, it does require increasingly higher amounts to obtain the same effect (tolerance).
+But it does require increasingly higher amounts to obtain the same effect (tolerance).

-LSD is usually out of a person's system within 24 hours, and standard drug screens (toxicology tests) are not able to detect it.
-However, special laboratory tests can be used to detect LSD in the blood.
+LSD is typically out of a person's system within 24 hours, and standard drug screens (toxicology tests) are not able to detect it.
+But special laboratory tests can be used to detect LSD in the blood.

 Signs of use